I know of many travel writers that go on a trip without an

 they haven’t published your work (yet).

-long ago, and I’ve had great success with this method.
+When I was a novice writer, I had great success with this method.
 When I am

 planning a trip, I presell my articles by starting out my query letters